 Submitted by Rebecca Parson Campaign.

-Tacoma, WA — Rebecca Parson, the progressive Democrat running for Congress in Washington’s 6th Congressional District, Friday called on corporate Democrat Derek Kilmer to fight for bold policies during the coronavirus pandemic instead of tepid half-measures.
+Tacoma, WA — Rebecca Parson — the progressive Democrat running for Congress in Washington’s 6th Congressional District against the corporate chair of the New Democrat Coalition, Derek Kilmer — today called for an immediate, nationwide shelter-in-place order for a minimum of two weeks.

 The handling of the coronavirus outbreak is of grave concern.
 And while it demands a better response from public officials, it also demands that we create a safety net that allows the sick to get well without concern for their economic or housing security.
 Parson has spent her entire adult life fighting for progressive values: as a tenants’ rights organizer, a commissioner on the Tacoma Commission on Disabilities, and a court-appointed special advocate for kids in foster care.
 She has served as a human rights observer in a paramilitary-threatened indigenous community in Mexico, as an AmeriCorps volunteer, and she worked with the International Association of Genocide Scholars.
 Parson is the first LGBTQ+ person and the first woman ever to run for Congress in WA-06.